-Washington’s Bodie is located on the east banks of Toroda Creek, 12 miles north of Wauconda in the far northeast corner of Okanogan County.
+The Bodie ghost town in Washington is located on the east banks of Toroda Creek, 12 miles north of Wauconda in the far northeast corner of Okanogan County.
 If you’re a history geek, mining buff, or photographer, the particularly photogenic Bodie is well worth the long trek over to the Okanogan Highlands, especially during winter or fall.

 In 1884, prospector Henry DeWitz established a cabin in the boomtown of Toroda, located a few miles south of the current Bodie ghost town.
 When the Colville Reservation officially opened mining in the late 1890s, Henry quickly staked out claims.
 Though historical stories disagree, some say that Henry sold one of his mining claims to his brother Ben, who subsequently struck gold.

-At any rate, in 1897, Toroda, which contained a general store, restaurant, livery barn, blacksmith shop, and several homes, was relocated about 4 miles north near the gold mines and renamed Bodie, where the existing site remains today.
+In 1897, Toroda, which contained a general store, restaurant, livery barn, blacksmith shop, and several homes, was relocated about four miles north near the gold mines and renamed Bodie, where the existing site remains today.

 In 1902, the Bodie gold mine was sold to the Wrigley brothers for $80,000.
-Yep, the very same brothers of chewing gum and baseball fame.
-It’s said that Henry DeWitz was the profiting brother, but I suppose there’s some mystery there.
+Yes, the very same brothers of chewing gum and baseball fame.
+It’s said that Henry DeWitz was the profiting brother, but that isn’t without some mystery.
 The Wrigleys established the Bodie Mining Company and expanded development with a steam-powered ten-stamp reduction mill built under the leadership of Charles M. Fassett of Spokane.
 They operated the mine until 1911.

 Several companies leased or purchased the Bodie Mine between 1916 and 1922 but no production occurred due to war conditions and declining gold values.
 In 1934 amidst rising gold prices, the mine was again reopened under the ownership of Northern Gold Corporation.
 The mill was rebuilt in 1935 and throughput increased to 70 tons per day.
 Northern’s operations employed as many as 40 miners and mill men who worked three shifts per day.